johnnymetz/johnny-metz-blog/content/posts/why-django-custom-managers-dont-always-run.md

 ## Automated Check to Catch Leaks

-These bypasses are easy to miss so I wrote an automated check that hooks into query execution and asserts that any query accessing the `StoreProduct` table also includes a corresponding `active` filter.
+These bypasses are easy to miss so I recommend an automated check that hooks into query execution and checks that any query accessing the `StoreProduct` table also includes a corresponding `active` filter.

 ```python
 import re